haritha-j/uniformCD/README.md

 # UniformCD

-This repository contains experiments related to the uniform CD.
+This repository contains experiments related to the uniform CD objective function.

 ## Requirements